vsimon/webrtcbuilds/README.md

    -r REVISION    Git SHA revision.
 Default is latest revision.
    -t TARGET OS   The target os for cross-compilation.
 Default is the host OS such as 'linux', 'mac', 'win'.
 Other values can be 'android', 'ios'.
    -c TARGET CPU  The target cpu for cross-compilation.
 Default is 'x64'.
 Other values can be 'x86', 'arm64', 'arm'.
+   -n CONFIGS     Build configurations, space-separated.
+Default is 'Debug Release'.
+Other values can be 'Debug', 'Release'.
    -e             Compile WebRTC with RTTI enabled.
 Default is with RTTI not enabled.
 ```